espruino/EspruinoDocs/boards/Jolt.js.md

 * `USB Pwr` (default shorted) - Jolt.js includes a 3A, 0.35v drop diode from the USB connection (plus a 1A self-resetting fuse) to the motor drivers/terminals.
 If you're connecting a <4.6v battery to the termnals, or you've shorted `LiPo Pwr` then you can cut this jumper to disconnect the diode and stop USB power being used for anything other than LiPo Charging (if `LiPo Chrg` is shorted)

+To 'open' a shorted solder pad, you need to cut inbetween the two gold pads. ⚠️ Always check with a multimeter to ensure that the two pads really are disconnected if you need them open.

 | LiPo Pwr | LiPo Chg | USB Pwr | Notes |
 |----------|----------|---------|-------|
 | OPEN     | SHORT    | SHORT   | **Default** 3.7v LiPo on JST only, with charge (but 0.35v voltage drop).
 Uses USB voltage when USB connected. |